 You must contact your local Veterans’ Service Officer (VSO) and file an application (known as a Form VS-1).
-Visit http://www.mass.gov/veterans/ to find your local VSO or call the Department of Veterans’ Services at 617-210-5480 and ask for your VSO’s contact information.
+Use our VSO Finder page or visit http://www.mass.gov/veterans/ to find your local VSO.
+You can also call the Department of Veterans’ Services at 617-210-5480 and ask for your VSO’s contact information.

 You should bring documents with you to apply, including: